biicode/docs/reference/comments_tags.rst

 	main.cpp - matrix16.h
 	calculator.cpp = solver.h type.h

-This same behavior can be achieved making use of the ``#bii:dependencies``, including the appropriate parameters for each dependent code file.
+This same behavior can be achieved making use of the ``bii:#dependencies``, including the appropriate parameters for each dependent code file.

 In your ``test.cpp`` file:

 .. code-block:: cpp

 	/* Begin of test.cpp file.
-		#bii:dependencies(+ example.h !LICENSE)
+		bii:#dependencies(+ example.h !LICENSE)
 	*/

 	... some code here ...